dirkkadijk/ENRON-data_machine-learning-project/README.md

 ## 1. Installation

 There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
-For the course a range of sklearn modules are used.
+For the course a range of Scikit-Learn (`sklearn`) modules are used, which is one of the most popular machine learning libraries for Python .

 The code is in Jupyter Lab notebooks, and they included modules which loads supporting .py files.
 The code should run with no issues using Python versions 3.7.